Anipaleja/NHL-Outcome-Predictor-ML/README.md

 # NHL Match Outcome Predictor

-A work-in-progress machine learning project that predicts the outcome of NHL games using historical match data.
+A **work in progress** machine learning project that predicts the outcome of NHL games using historical match data.
 Built with a deep learning architecture, the system is designed to handle a wide variety of game metrics and team statistics.

 ## Technical Overview